scriptrdotio/howto/remote/send_file_to_api.md

 - The name of the document field storing the file is "camera_snapshot"
 - The file name is "110916_server_512x512.png"

-The get a file that is attached to a document, you just need to require the **document** module and invoke the **getAttachment()** function, specifying the key of the targetted document, the file name and the name of the document field holding the file.
+The get a file that is attached to a document, you just need to require the **document** module and invoke the **getAttachment()** function, specifying the key of the targeted document, the file name and the name of the document field holding the file.

 ```
 var document = require("document");